scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 The first thing we need is a function object with which we can build a timestepping scheme.
 For this purpose Devito provides so-called :code:`TimeData` objects that encapsulate functions that are differentiable in space and time.
+With this we can either derive symbolic expressions for the backward derivatives directly via the :code:`first_derivative` utility, or use the shorthand notation :code:`u.dt` provided by :code:`TimeData` objects toe derive the forward derivative in time.

 .. code-block:: python